Plant Profile - Flame Moss

 Flame moss can be grown completely submerged or emersed.
 When emersed it will grow slowly and when submerged, it grows fairly fast and will glow a healthy green.

 - It is recommended to have this plant submerged so you can see this plant’s real potential.

 Like other mosses, Flame Moss grows from rhizoids and can attach itself to hardscape quite easily.
 These rhizoids will serve to anchor the moss to hardscape and absorb the nutrients the plant needs.

-You can purchase Flame Moss in golfball size, tissue culture, or on stainless steel.
+You can purchase Flame Moss in golfball size or on stainless steel.